gamer-geek/nordvpn_randomizer/README.md

 That's it!

-I highly recommend adding [speedtest-cli](https://github.com/sivel/speedtest-cli) to your system so you can check out latency and actual VPN network throughput (Listing of the quickest VPNs for the choosen county will be added soon(tm)).
+I highly recommend adding [speedtest-cli](https://github.com/sivel/speedtest-cli) to your system so you can check out latency and actual VPN network throughput (Listing of the quickest VPNs for the choosen country will be added soon(tm)).

 ## TODO